- Category: Leave No Trace

 - Written by David Knapp

-So you want to go to Sykes Hot Springs?
-Well, you probably have heard amazing stories about a fantastical place in the Ventana Wilderness with redwoods, a clear-running mountain stream and magical natural hot springs.
-That’s all kinda true.
+You may have heard stories about a fantastical place in the Ventana Wilderness with redwoods, a clear-running mountain stream and magical natural hot springs.
+That’s all true.
 But another truth is that human visitation at Sykes has a profound impact on this special place.
 We need your help to keep Sykes from being “loved to death”.
+Everyone who hikes to Sykes needs to commit strongly to Leave No Trace ethics to help protect this fragile place.

 Please consider the following before you decide to go to Sykes:

-Be prepared to cross the chilly Big Sur River numerous times to get to the camp and hot springs.
-The river can become impassable during winter and spring storms due to high swift water.
-Always use caution when crossing rivers and streams.
+- Be prepared to cross the chilly Big Sur River numerous times to get to the camp and hot springs, and always use caution.
+The river can become impassable during winter and spring due to high, swift water.

-As for the “hot springs” … the two small tubs downstream from the camp average about 102 degrees Fahrenheit.
+- As for the “hot springs,” two small tubs averaging 102 degrees Fahrenheit can be found downstream from camp.
 Each tub can hold 4-6 people.
-It is quite likely that the tubs will be occupied when you arrive at Sykes, especially on weekends.
+It is quite likely that the tubs will be occupied when you arrive, especially on weekends.

 Plan Ahead and Prepare

 - “Know Before You Go.”
-Check the US Forest Service site for the Los Padres National Forest or call 831-385-5434 for current fire restrictions in the Los Padres National Forest and to obtain a fire permit which is required for both fires AND stoves.
-Effective January 11, 2014 Level III Fire Use Restrictions are in place at Sykes and throughout the entire Los Padres National Forest.
-This means NO CAMPFIRES.
-Stoves are OK.
-Click here for the official US Forest Service order.
-Please call the Forest Service with any questions.
+Check the US Forest Service site for the Los Padres National Forest or call 831-385-5434 for current fire restrictions in the Los Padres National Forest.
+Click this link to print a fire permit which is required for both fires AND stoves.

-- Nearby camps to consider include Barlow Flats (3 mi. before Sykes) and Redwood Camp (2.5 mi. past Sykes) Keep your group to 4 people or fewer if possible.
+- Keep your group size to 4 people or fewer if possible.

 - Bring food you can cook with a stove (not a fire).